kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 By adding higher resolution of images to each media query we cover retina type of  displays as well ( which are of higher pixel density )

-4. A way to tell the browser at what width the img is going to be displayed, IF NOT full window width.
+4. IF NOT full window width.
+A way to tell the browser at what width the img is going to be displayed.
 For same & different cropping.

 Telling the browser what size of our img is works well if the img is going to be displayed at 100% of window width.